profmccauley/demo-website/README.md

 # Known problems
 Sometimes players don't recognize they're in the same room.
 Additionally, entering a gamecode that was previously used for a completed game won't work when there are multiple players who join or exit games at the same time.
 Users may need to restart the server and/or refresh the web page when these bugs happen.

 On the front end, one issue is that users are able to pass at any time.
 However, they should not be able to pass at the start of a run or round.
 Additionally, there is a small bug on the end game screen if users tie, where the names of the tied users show up twice.
-A final issue is that there is a bug in the full house code, allowing players to play a lower full house than they should be able to.
+A final issue is that there is a bug in the full house validity check, allowing players to play a lower full house than they should be able to.

 # Changes made from the orignal plan
 We made no changes from our original plan.
 We implemented the essential features of our project as requested by our client and specified in our requirements document.
 However, we did make changes to our timeline: we did not get to implement some of the lower priority features that we planned for, such as allowing users to create accounts through our website and provide images to build their own Moho poker decks.